adamculpepper/pure-css-float-labels/README.md

 Float Labels for Bootstrap4 (with Select2 support)

 ## Features
-- Pure CSS only Float Label
+- Pure CSS only Float Labels
 - Support for Select2 (with some JS needed to be added)
 - error handling for missing pieces needed to get the float label working